yellowdog/python-examples/README.md

 ### The `cancel.py` script

 The script is run using `python cancel.py` or `./cancel.py`.
-This script cancels any active Work Requirements, including any pending and Tasks they contain.
+This script cancels any active Work Requirements, including any pending Task Groups and Tasks they contain.

 The `NAMESPACE` and `NAME_TAG` values in the `config.toml` file are used to identify which Work Requirements to cancel.